Tensor invariants for classical groups revisited

 \section{Equivalent enumerations of basis elements}

-The 1-regular arc diagrams and hyperdiagrams we described in the previous section seem to give the most natural model for linear bases of tensor invariants, since perfect matchings on vertices can be viewed as contractions between pairs of vectors (or a vector and covector) in the obvious way.
-This allowed the simple formulas above (referenced in each item of Theorems~\ref{thm:multilinear GL O Sp} and~\ref{thm:multilinear SL SO}) for writing down the basis element represented by an arc diagram.
-If, however, one is merely interested in \emph{enumerating} basis elements --- i.e., computing the dimensions of the invariant subspaces --- then it is natural to seek other, perhaps more familiar combinatorial objects which are in bijection with these bases.
-As it turns out, these dimensions can be counted in terms of several quite different types of objects which are equivalent to the arc diagrams above.
-The most natural of these are standard Young tableaux, which (as we prove shortly in this section's theorems) afford a uniform description of the dimension of the tensor invariants for all of the classical groups.
+The 1-regular arc diagrams and hyperdiagrams we described in the previous section seem to give the most natural model for linear bases of tensor invariants, since arcs between pairs of vertices are viewed as contractions between pairs of vectors (or a vector and covector) in the obvious way.
+If, however, one is merely interested in \emph{enumerating} basis elements --- that is, computing the dimensions of the $G$-invariant subspaces --- then it is natural to seek other, perhaps more familiar combinatorial objects which are in bijection with these bases.
+As it turns out, these dimensions can be counted in terms of several quite different types of objects.
+Foremost among these are standard Young tableaux, which afford a uniform description of the dimension of the tensor invariants for all of the classical groups.